Welcome to Lunar Logo, an experimental scripting language based on Logo and Lua, with a tiny core and clean, minimal syntax. Example usage:

 This is the second time I do a Logo dialect.
 The first time around I kept much closer to the original language, but the result was a messy implementation that left much of the heavy lifting to individual procedures, and still didn't have much in the way of speed or capabilities.

-Error reporting needs some way to provide better context.
+To do: Error reporting needs some way to provide better context.